Many Virginians know nothing about kidney disease—until it's too late

-Sure, doctors ask if we have questions – most patients find it difficult to ask the right questions about something they are not knowledgeably about?
-Choose a doctor that treat you like a patient and not a collage colleague!
+Sure, doctors ask if we have questions – most patients find it difficult to ask the right questions about something they are not knowledgeable about?
+Choose a doctor that treats you like a patient and not a collage colleague!
 Kidney disease can be treated very effectively if it is caught in the early stages.
-Dietitian and Nutrition are very important part if they have knowledge of all your medical issues and trained in the chronic disease field you require eating limitation.
+Dietitians and Nutrition are very important parts if they have knowledge of all your medical issues and trained in the chronic disease field you require eating limitations.

-“There is no such thing as one size fit all in medical treatment.”
+“There is no such thing as one size fits all in medical treatment.”

-If you answer yes to any of the following questions you are at risk and you should get a kidney screening, learn the meaning of your lab code and what cause your results to raise or lower (food, medication, lack of exercise, life style, etc.).
+If you answer yes to any of the following questions you are at risk and you should get a kidney screening, learn the meaning of your lab code and what causes your results to raise or lower (food, medication, lack of exercise, lifestyle, etc.).
 Testing is even more important for the African Americans population that are at higher risk for kidney disease.

-Do you have diabetes, high blood pressure, family history of kidney disease, obesity, gout?
+Do you have diabetes, high blood pressure, a family history of kidney disease, obesity, gout?

 If one or both kidneys fail completely and the damage can't be reversed, the condition is called kidney failure or end-stage renal disease (ESRD).
 When this occurs, your kidneys can no longer filter wastes well enough to keep you healthy.
 The symptoms for ESRD include fatigue, weakness, nausea, vomiting, and itching.